PeterSenyk/cheapest_eggs/README.md

 ```
  Top level of project folder:
 ├── .gitignore                   # Git ignore file
 ├── index.html                   # landing HTML file, this is what users see if they aren't logged in
 ├── share.html                   # HTML file that allows users to share good deals that they find on grocery products
 ├── share_review.html            # HTML file that verifies that a users product upload was successful, also giving them a chance to edit the upload.
 ├── search_result.html           # HTML file displaying the users search result as cards, this page is currently split into store results, and user shared results
 ├── profile.html                 # HTML file where user can see all the information associated with their account
 ├── main.html                    # landing HTML page/ home page if user is logged in
 ├── login.html                   # User login page
 ├── list.html                    # Page after user login
 ├── for_injecting_data.html      # HTML page used for injecting mock API data to our database
 ├── about.html                   # HTML page containing all the information about The Cheapest Egg
 ├── 404.html                     # Firebase generated file
 ├── storage.rules                # Firebase generated file
 ├── firestore.rules              # Firebase generated file
 ├── firestore.indexes.json       # Firebase generated file
 ├── firebase.json                # Firebase generated file
 ├── .firebaserc                  # Firebase generated file
 └── README.md                    # Complete project description

-It has the following subfolders and files:
-├── .git                     # Folder for git repo
-├── images                   # Folder for images
-    /blah.jpg                # Acknowledge source
-├── scripts                  # Folder for scripts
-    /blah.js                 #
-├── styles                   # Folder for styles
-    /blah.css                #
 ```
-## Preliminary folder structure
+## It has the following subfolders and files:
 ```
 .
 ├── images                              # Folder for images
-        └── # 3061.png                  # Pictures of items
+        └── # 3061.png                  # Picture of products
-        └── # 3277.png
+        └── # 3277.png                  # Picture of products
-        └── # 4011.png
+        └── # 4011.png                  # Picture of products
-        └── # 4076.png
+        └── # 4076.png                  # Picture of products
-        └── # 4099.png
+        └── # 4099.png                  # Picture of products
-        └── # 4129.png
+        └── # 4129.png                  # Picture of products
-        └── # 4234.png
+        └── # 4234.png                  # Picture of products
-        └── # 4301.png
+        └── # 4301.png                  # Picture of products
-        └── # 4959.png
+        └── # 4959.png                  # Picture of products
         └── # default_profile_pic.png   #Default profile picture
         └── # egg_logo.png              # Website Logo
-        └── # egghand_blur.png          # index page background
+        └── # egghand_blur.png          # Index page background
-        └── # grocery_welcome_blur.jpg  # index page background
+        └── # grocery_welcome_blur.jpg  # Index page background
         └── # no_img.jpg                # Placeholder if there is no picture uploaded
         └── # noimg.png                 # Placeholder if there is no picture uploaded
 ├── scripts                             # Folder for scripts